anayanapalli/anayanapalli.github.io/_posts/2026-01-08-how-to-spot-power-in-any-system.md

   </div>
 </div>

-Once you internalize this principle, you can go to any organization, company, government, fund or institution and clearly spot where real power actually lives.
+Once you internalize this principle, you can go to any organization, company, government, fund or institution and clearly spot where power actually lives.

 You will stop looking for signs of power which can be easily faked and start pursuing its defining characteristic: